AdobeDocs/analytics.en/help/implement/js-implementation/function-tl.md

 # The s.tl() Function - Link Tracking

-File downloads and exit links can be automatically tracked based on parameters set in the AppMeasurement for JavaScript file.
+File downloads and exit links can be automatically tracked based on parameters set in the [!DNL AppMeasurement] for JavaScript file.

 ## The s.tl() Function - Link Tracking {#concept_EA13689CB8EE4F308FC89A1293046D5E}

-File downloads and exit links can be automatically tracked based on parameters set in the AppMeasurement for JavaScript file.
+File downloads and exit links can be automatically tracked based on parameters set in the [!DNL AppMeasurement] for JavaScript file.

 If needed, these types of links can be manually tracked using custom link code as explained below.
 In addition, custom link code can be used to track generic custom links that can be used for a variety of tracking and reporting needs.